Faculty Awards

 Faculty Diversity Award

 The Faculty Diversity Award is designed to recognize distinctive and outstanding teaching, research or creative work and/or service/outreach that advance diversity and equity at Washington State University.
 Diversity includes the cultures, world views, values and personal experiences that may result from differences in race, ethnicity, gender, age, religion, language, abilities, socioeconomic status, sexual orientation, geographic region, and more.
-All full-time, faculty (tenure or non-tenure track faculty) are eligible.
+All full-time, faculty (tenure- or career-track faculty) are eligible.

 Criteria